MEET THE TEAM

 BSc (Hons) ACIEEM

-Alice joined The Ecology Partnership in March 2019 with a background in water quality consultancy, after completing a years’ Biodiversity (Ecology) Traineeship with Berks, Bucks and Oxon Wildlife Trust.
-Through this scheme Alice gained widespread experience including breeding bird surveys, plant identification, water vole survey with the Water Vole Recovery Project, butterfly surveys, reptiles surveys, dormouse surveys and handling as well as bat activity surveys.
-Since joining The Ecology Partnership Alice has undertaken a wide range of protected species and botanical surveys on both large scale and small scale projects.
-Alice currently holds a Level 1 Natural England licence for Great Crested Newts and is a Natural England licence for Hazel Dormice.
+Coming from a background in water quality consultancy, Alice joined The Ecology Partnership in March 2019 after completing a Biodiversity (Ecology) Traineeship with Berks, Buck and Oxon Wildlife Trust.
+Through this scheme Alice gained widespread experience including breeding bird surveys, plant identification, water vole surveys with the Water Vole Recovery Project, butterfly surveys, dormouse surveys, and bat activity surveys.
+Since joining The Ecology Partnership Alice has undertaken a wide range of botanical surveys, habitat and condition assessments, and protected species surveys on both large scale and small scale projects. as well as producing ecological reports and protected species licences.
+Alice currently holds Level 1 Natural England licences for Great Crested Newts and Hazel Dormice.
+She is currently working towards her Rare Reptile and Barn Owl licenses.

 Alice graduated from Royal Holloway, University of London with a BSc (Hons) in Geography.
 Her undergraduate dissertation focused on ecological assessment of two lowland heathland sites in Hampshire and the impact of their grazing regimes on floral diversity and overall condition classification.
 In her free time whilst at university, Alice enjoyed conducting butterfly transect surveys in Runnymede with the local volunteer for the UKBMS, and has continued to do so each year since.